Orange County, Florida

 Secretary: Anna Pepper

-Anna Pepper has her BS in civil engineering from UCF and will finish her MA in biology from Miami University's Project Dragonfly GFP Program December 2019.
+Anna Pepper has her BS in civil engineering from UCF and her Masters of Arts in biology from Miami University's Project Dragonfly GFP Program.
 Her employment opportunities required her to live in California, Colorado, Texas, Pennsylvania and Florida.
 Exposure to such a wide array of ecosystems inspired her to learn more about them so she could help protect them.
 She enjoys travel.
 As an officer of UCF's Engineers Without Borders chapter, she worked on water solutions for the town of Belle Anse in Haiti.
 She has also been to Europe, the Bahamas, Canada, Costa Rica, Mexico and Peru for recreation and education.
 She volunteers routinely for the City of Winter Park at Mead Garden.

 Duties: Record, maintain and report meeting minutes of Executive Committee (Board) and regular meetings, be custodian of all non-financial records, prepare correspondence, maintain Chapter website, train successor